North Star (NYC train): History

+The North Star carried the train number 21, heading north from Grand Central Terminal.
+For most years of its service, the returning Lake Placid-to-New York City sleeper service would join the south-bound New York Special (#44) at Utica.

-In its debut season in April, 1947 it featured coaches that went daily from New York City separately to Cleveland, Toronto and Lake Placid, in addition to sleeper cars that went to each of these destinations.
-The train's cars to Cleveland and Toronto would split off in Buffalo's Buffalo Central Terminal, and the cars to Lake Placid would split off at Utica's Union Station.
-In subsequent years, the main default portion of the train would alternatively terminate at Cleveland or Buffalo, yet, the sleeper service continued to the three cities.
+In its debut season in April 1947, it featured coaches that went daily from New York City separately to Cleveland, Toronto and Lake Placid, in addition to sleeper cars that went to each of these destinations.
+The train's cars to Cleveland and Toronto would split off at Buffalo Central Terminal, and the cars to Lake Placid would split off at Utica Union Station.
+In subsequent years, the main portion of the train would alternatively terminate at Cleveland or Buffalo, while the sleeper service continued to the three cities.
 Coach passengers would need to change to a connecting Adirondack Division train in Utica.
-At Albany Union Station: sleeper units would join the Delaware and Hudson Railway's unnamed #7 (a local train that left earlier in the evening than the D&H's Montreal Limited) on the D&H's line along the eastern edge of the Adirondacks to Plattsburg and Montreal.
+At Albany Union Station, sleeper units would join the Delaware and Hudson Railway's unnamed #7 (a local train that left earlier in the evening than the D&H's Montreal Limited) on the D&H's line along the eastern edge of the Adirondacks to Plattsburg and Montreal.

-In the train's summer seasons in its early years a high proportion of the sleeping cars were Lake Placid-bound.
-In addition to Lake Placid-bound sleepers, in some seasons, such as summer 1951, the sleeper destinations included Malone, a destination further north in the North Country, along the NYC's traditional route towards Montreal.
-By April, 1953, the NYC dropped the direct New York - Lake Placid coach from the different coach destinations of the North Star.
+In the train's summer seasons in its early years, a high proportion of the sleeping cars were Lake Placid-bound.
+In addition to Lake Placid-bound sleepers, the sleeper destinations included Malone, a destination further north in the North Country, along the NYC's traditional route towards Montreal.
+By April 1953, the NYC dropped the direct New York-to-Lake Placid coach service from the different coach destinations of the North Star.

-New York City-bound counterpart

-For most years of the North Star service, the returning Lake Placid to New York City sleeping car service would join the east- and south-bound train, the New York Special (#44) at Utica.